ikus060/minarca/doc/introduction.md

 * Compatibility support: allow usability with legacy rdiff-backup v1.2.8 and v2.0.5 agent
 * User repository isolation: incoming request are completely isolated from each other
 * Automated SSH management: no requirement to manually generate SSH identity, SSH authentication is completely automated and doesn't required intervention
 * Open source: no secrets.
-Rdiffweb is a free open-source software.
+Minarca is a free open-source software.
 The source code is licensed under GPL v3.
 * Support: business support will be available through [Ikus Software](https://ikus-soft.com).
 * Rdiff-backup: used as the main backup software you benefit from its stability, cross-platform.
 And you can still use it the way you are used to with the command line.